Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Attack Defense

-As described in Algorithm~\ref{method:iter}, we iteratively implement the \textit{attack-and-finetune} strategy to update the pretrained model.
-Here $\theta$, $\phi$ are trainable parameters in encoder $f_E()$ and decoder $f_D()$ respectively. $N$ is the total iterations of adversarial finetuning and in each iteration, a batch of 8 images are randomly sampled from training dataset ${\mathbb{D}}$, in which four of them are kept as original images $\Vec{\bf x}_{\bf ori}$ and the other four images would be used to generate adversarial examples $\Vec{\bf x}^*$ with $M$ steps of optimization following~\eqref{eq:dloss}. $\Vec{\bf x}_{\bf ori}$ and $\Vec{\bf x}^*$ is then concatenated together to update the pretrained models w ith Adam optimizer.
-In this paper, we set $N$ = 1000, $M$ = 1000.
-Randomly-cropped 256$\times$256$\times$3 patches from DIV2K~\cite{Agustsson_2017_CVPR_Workshops} dataset are used as the training baseline dataset ${\mathbb{D}}$.
-Note that $\epsilon = 1e-3$ and $l_2$ distance is used.
-The generation of each batch of adversarial examples costs about 22s on the platform with Intel Xeon Silver 4210 CPU@2.20GHz and single NVIDIA RTX 2080Ti GPU.
+As described in Algorithm~\ref{method:iter}, we iteratively implement the attack-and-finetune strategy to update the pretrained model.
+Here $\theta$, $\phi$ are trainable parameters in encoder $f_E()$ and decoder $f_D()$ respectively. $N$ is the total iterations of adversarial training and in each iteration, a batch of 8 images are randomly sampled from the training dataset ${\mathbb{D}}$.
+These original images $\Vec{\bf x}_{\bf ori}$ will be used to generate adversarial examples $\Vec{\bf x}^*$ with $M$ steps of optimization following~\eqref{eq:dloss}, and then $\Vec{\bf x}^*$ will be fed into the network to update the pretrained models with Adam optimizer.
+In this paper, we set $N$ = 1000, $M$ = 300.
+Randomly-cropped 256$\times$256$\times$3 patches from Vimeo90K\cite{xue2019video} are used as the training baseline dataset ${\mathbb{D}}$.
+Note that $l_2$ distance is used and two noise threshold level settings ($\epsilon = 1\text{e}^{-3}$ and $1\text{e}^{-4}$) are applied and compared.
+The generation of each batch of adversarial examples costs about 22s on the platform with Intel Xeon Silver 4210 CPU@2.20GHz and a single NVIDIA RTX 2080Ti GPU.